khanhecate/lamp-installerv2-1/readme.txt

 [debian /ubuntu]
 #./install

-if you can't run this shell , try to chmod or chwon 755 laminstaler folder like this : chmod -R 755 LAMiNSTALER/ or chwon -R 755 LAMiNSTALER/
+if you can't run this shell , try to chmod or chwon 755 lampinstaler folder like this : chmod -R 755 LAMiNSTALER/ or chwon -R 755 LAMiNSTALER/